ayberkt/formal-topology-in-UF/FormalTopology/Sierpinski.lagda.md

 Preservation of joins is a bit more complicated.
 Let `W` be a family of Sierpiński opens and let `x : A`.
 We use the uniqueness of `⋁ ⁅ from₀ x 𝔘 ∣ 𝔘 ε W ⁆` by showing that `from₀ x (⋁[ 𝕊 ] W)` is the least upper bound of `⁅ from₀ x 𝔘 ∣ 𝔘 ε W ⁆`.
+The fact that it is an upper bound is given by `ub` and the fact that it is the least such is given in `least`.

 ```agda
   from₀-comm-⋁ : (x : ∣ A ∣F) (W : Fam 𝓤₀ ∣ 𝕊 ∣F)